kristoff-it/zig-okredis/REPLIES.md

 connection and will require you to close and reopen the client.
 This might change in the future.

-Later in this document you will see how to properly decode errors, `nil` replies and how to decode replies when you can't predict what the reply type will be, for example when writing an interactive client.
+Later in this document you will see how to properly parse errors, `nil` replies and how to parse replies when you can't predict what the reply type will be, for example when writing an interactive client.